ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ddev start
 ```

-#### Additional Configuration for Commerce, Experience, and Content Editions
+!!! tip

+    If you forgot a configuration, you can still use `ddev config` but you got to restart afterward using `ddev restart`.

+### 4. Composer authentification

-If you're installing the Commerce, Experience, or Content Editions of Ibexa DXP, modify the composer configuration **after** executing the ddev start command.
+If you're installing the Commerce, Experience, or Content edition of Ibexa DXP, you'll need to [set up authentification tokens](install_ibexa_dxp.md#set-up-authentication-tokens) by modifying the Composer configuration.
+It must be done **after** executing the `ddev start` command as it will be run inside the container.

 ```bash
 ddev composer config --global http-basic.updates.ibexa.co <installation-key> <token-password>